405 KAR 8:001. Definitions for 405 KAR Chapter 8.

 (74) "Other mineral" means any commercially valuable substance mined for its mineral value, excluding coal, topsoil, waste, and fill material.

-(76) "Owned or controlled" and "owns or controls" mean any one (1) or a combination of the relationships specified in paragraphs (a) and (b) of this subsection:
+(76) "Owned or controlled" and "owns or controls" mean any one (1) or a combination of the relationships established in paragraphs (a) and (b) of this subsection.

 (a)1.
 Being a permittee of a surface coal mining operation;

 2. Based on instruments of ownership or voting securities, owning of record in excess of fifty (50) percent of an entity; or